SF-WDI-LABS/ruby-lightning-talks/README.md

 You should aim to answer the following questions:

-- What problem does the gem solve?
+- What problem does the library/package/gem solve?
-- How do you use it in a rails app?
+- How do you use it in a web app?

 ## Pick a topic